microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/README.md

 Embedded projects use [MPLAB® X IDE](https://www.microchip.com/mplab/mplab-x-ide?utm_campaign=IoT-WA-DevBoards&utm_source=GitHub&utm_medium=hyperlink&utm_term=&utm_content=microchip-iot-developer-guide-for-aws-main-intro) and the [XC8](https://www.microchip.com/mplab/compilers?utm_campaign=IoT-WA-DevBoards&utm_source=GitHub&utm_medium=hyperlink&utm_term=&utm_content=microchip-iot-developer-guide-for-aws-main-intro) (AVR-IoT) or [XC16](https://www.microchip.com/mplab/compilers?utm_campaign=IoT-WA-DevBoards&utm_source=GitHub&utm_medium=hyperlink&utm_term=&utm_content=microchip-iot-developer-guide-for-aws-main-intro) (PIC-IoT) compiler.

+_Note that newer versions of the XC8 compiler might lead to the program not being able to fit within the program memory due to changes in the standard library.
+Please use version 2.32 of the XC8 compiler if this problem occurs._

 The AWS Command Line Interface is required for the [Connect the Board to your AWS Account](./connect-the-board-to-your-aws-account) tutorial.

 ## Map of Resources